As a person, sometimes, I am an impetuous one! I use to grasp quickly the situation and respond or decide quickly on the next steps!

 So the “freedom” of choosing in a rich alternative environment, actually impaired your ability to choose well.

 This is one of the most valuable and less published keys of maximum productivity for the productivity gurus.
 You need more productivity, less your options on the nonimportant things and focus on what’s important!

-For the 80%-90% of the things we do daily you have not to decide anything if you have prepared a little bit yourself and your environment.
-You should structure your life around some intentional and steady choices to help you carry yourself withing your day.
+For the 80%-90% of the things we do daily, you have not to decide anything if you have prepared a little bit yourself and your environment.
+You should structure your life around some intentional and steady choices to help you carry yourself within your day.